Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/index.md

 I added another dependency property for `SelectedValues` and a few new methods.

-`SelectedValuesToItems()` and `SelectedItemsToValues()` convert between `SelectedItems` and `SelectedValues`, depending on which property was updated. `GetDeepPropertyValue(...)` is used to extract value of a property using an object and member path — it's used to establish conformity between items and values.
+`SelectedValuesToItems()` and `SelectedItemsToValues()` convert between `SelectedItems` and `SelectedValues`, depending on which property was updated. `GetDeepPropertyValue(...)` is used to extract the value of the property using an object and member path — it's used to establish conformity between items and values.

 ## Usage with SelectedValuePath

-Now we can specify `SelectedValuePath` in `ListBox` and our behavior will allow us to bind the `SelectedValues` property to model and vice versa.
+Now we can specify `SelectedValuePath` in `ListBox` and our behavior will allow us to bind the `SelectedValues` property to the model and vice versa.

 ```xml
 <ListBox ItemsSource="{Binding Items}" SelectedValuePath="ID" SelectionMode="Multiple">